 Languish on glorious white sand beaches and enjoy this beautiful Island with its spanish influences.

 Situated in the middle of the Mediterranean Sea, Sardinia holidays are bursting with natural beauty.
-In fact, the presence of man does not seem to have left too much of an impact; large areas are delightfully natural and unspoilt, with luxuriant woods, small desert areas and marshes inhabited by deer, wild horses and a wide variety of bird life.
+In fact, the presence of man does not seem to have left too much of an impact; large areas are delightfully natural and unspoilt, with luxuriant woods, small desert areas and marshes inhabited by deer, wild horses and a wide variety of birdlife.

 Alghero, on Sardinia’s Coral Riviera, has a distinctly Catalan feel.
 It was ruled by the Spanish for three centuries until 1700 but even today a form of Catalan is still spoken.
 Street signs and restaurant menus are often written in Catalan and Italian, while the cuisine still has a Spanish influence.

-With shaded cobbled lanes, a Gothic palazzi and cafe-lined piazzas the beautiful old quarter of Barcelonetta is a truly seductive.
+With shaded cobbled lanes, a Gothic palazzi and cafe-lined piazzas the beautiful old quarter of Barcelonetta is truly seductive.

 Along the waterside, pretty bars and restaurants are painted in soft pinks and golds, a perfect setting to saunter by the marina, soak up the atmosphere and watch the superyachts sail in.

+The coastline is surrounded by long stretches of sandy beaches that alternate with rocky headlands and sheer cliffs.
 Sun-worshippers will love San Giovanni Beach, a gorgeous stretch of powder-white sand which curves away to the north.
 Just further along is Maria Pia Beach, in a spectacular setting backed by pine trees – ideal for lazy days and romance while watching the sunset.
 For a livelier vibe, head to Bomarde Beach for music in the beach bars.

 For restless souls who like to explore after a day or two on the beach, region’s untamed wilderness and countryside is waiting to be discovered or take a half-hour’s drive to Capo Caccia’s limestone cliffs and caves to see the stalagmites and stalactites